Functional Equivalence and Path Connectivity of Reducible Hyperbolic Tangent Networks: Acknowledgements

 \section{Acknowledgements}

 Contributions (\ref{itm:contrib:1}), (\ref{itm:contrib:2}), and (\ref{itm:contrib:3}) also appear in MFR's minor thesis \citep[\S5]{me-thesis}.
 MFR received financial support from the Melbourne School of Engineering Foundation Scholarship and the Long-Term Future Fund while completing this research.
-Daniel Murfet provided helpful feedback during this research and during the preparation of this manuscript. }
+We thank Daniel Murfet for providing helpful feedback during this research and during the preparation of this manuscript. }